Mansehej/Musik.js/README.md

 ### makeMidi(notes, octave, outputFileName)

-Converts simple sound notes and exports them as a MIDI file
+_Converts simple sound notes and exports them as a MIDI file_

+#### Input notes format:

 Takes a string with notes seperated by an empty space as input.

 Can also take an array of notes as an input.

+Optional inputs are octave (default = 4) and filename (default = musik.mid)

+#### Specifying octaves

 Each note that is of an octave that is not the octave specified in the second argument, must have an octave number with it.
 (Example: C#5)

-Optional inputs are octave (default = 4) and filename (default = musik.mid)
+You can also increment and decrement a note from the current octave using a + or - suffix to the note.
+(Example: C#- plays a C# note of 1 octave lower than the default octave)

 **Example:**